agnesgracesucaldito/sucalditoag/README.md

 I am a student taking up Bachelor of Science in Informartion Systems at West Visayas State University

 ### :seedling: I'm currently learning
--Flutter
+- Flutter
--Sparx
+- Sparx
--Computer programming languages
+- Computer programming languages

 ### :two_hearts: Things that I love to do
--Doodling and drawing
+- Doodling and drawing
--Listening to music
+- Listening to music
--Watching movies and vlogs
+- Watching movies and vlogs
--Reading ebooks
+- Reading ebooks
--Playing online games
+- Playing online games

 ### Be Positive in Life